NdLinear: Preserving Multi-Dimensional Structure for Parameter-Efficient Neural Networks: Experimental Results

-We evaluated NdLinear's performance with MLPs on tabular data for both classification and regression tasks, demonstrating its ability to improve efficiency and performance in this common data modality.
+We evaluated NdLinear in MLPs on tabular classification (Cardio Disease dataset) \citep{cardiodisease2025} and regression (Food Delivery Time dataset) \cite{fooddeliverytime2025}.
+We replaced vanilla linear layers in two-layer feature extractors with NdLinear layers.

-\textbf{Setup.} We designed an MLP comprising two feature-extraction layers followed by a final linear layer for prediction.
-Within the feature-extraction layers, we compared blocks using standard Linear layers against blocks using NdLinear layers.
-Experiments were conducted on the Cardio Disease dataset \citep{cardiodisease2025} for classification and the Food Delivery Time dataset \cite{fooddeliverytime2025} for regression.

-\textbf{Results.} As shown in Table~\ref{tab:ts_tf_classify_final} in Appendix~\ref{appen:results}, NdLinear demonstrated superior performance on both datasets while significantly reducing the number of parameters.
-For the Cardio Disease classification task, NdLinear achieved higher accuracy (0.7321 vs. 0.7265) with 67\% fewer parameters.
-In the Food Delivery Time regression task, NdLinear yielded a lower MSE (67.824 vs. 70.508) with 58\% fewer parameters.
+\textbf{Results.} Table~\ref{tab:ts_tf_classify_final_revised} in shows NdLinear improves performance while dramatically reducing parameters.
+For Cardio Disease classification, NdLinear achieves higher accuracy (73.21\% vs 72.65\%) with 67\% fewer parameters.
+For Food Delivery Time regression, NdLinear reduces MSE from 70.51 to 67.82 with 58\% fewer parameters.
+These results demonstrate that NdLinear's dimensional factorization aligns well with tabular data where features often have independent effects.